effieguenther/grandmas-kitchen/README.md

 ### TO DO

-- form validation!!!
 - print button not working on mobile?
-- test and perfect error handling
+- pdfs are not generating in the right format
+- add prompts to login when clicking the favorite/comment buttons
-- add success messages for edit/delete/post comments
+- animate success messages for edit/delete/post comments
 - search function execute on 'enter' key
+- add substitutions guide at the bottom of recipes page
+- add option to delete account
+- add email notifications when someone comments on a recipe?
+- add option to comment as a guest??
 - "random" recipe button
 - option to add pictures to comments? if so, have all pictures display near top of recipe